sopra-steria-norge/openright-simple-server-seed/README.md

 ### Adding view

 E.g. a new view to list users.
+See `src/main/resources/webapp/products` as a reference.

 1. Add 'Users' as a link to `#users` the top level menu in `src/main/resources/webapp/index.html` in the nav section
-  * Notice: Indicating which menu item is active is not yet implemented
 2. Add `src/main/resources/webapp/users/index.html`
 3. Make `users/index.html` display 'users/list'
 4. Add `src/main/resources/webapp/users/_list.html` with the content of the list view

 ### Adding a JavaScript read view

 E.g. a new view to list users.
+See `src\main\resources\webapp\products\_list.html`as a reference.

 1. Create a Mustache template for the user list: `<script type="text/x-handlebars-template" id="usersTemplate">`
 2. Load the template `var usersTemplate = Handlebars.compile($("#usersTemplate").html());`